VirtCode/serene-aur/docs/configuration/readme.md

 - Enabling proper [dependency resolving](./dependency-resolving.md) (recommended).
 - Making use of [package signing](./package-signing.md).
 - Using [webhooks](./webhooks.md) for automation.
+- Switch to the [GitHub mirror](./github-mirror.md) in case of AUR outages.

 The rest are small tweaks which are relatively self-explanatory and are documented below.
 Note that the options involved in the above features are documented here again too.